runabol/spring-boot-starter-acme/README.md

 2. Build your project.

 2. Deploy it to a target machine and point your domain name to the IP address of that machine.
-LetsEncrypt validates your ownership of the domain by maaking a callback to the `http://your-domain/.well-known/acme-challenge/{token}` exposed by this module.
+LetsEncrypt validates your ownership of the domain by making a callback to the `http://your-domain/.well-known/acme-challenge/{token}` endpoint exposed by this module.

 3. Make sure that your server has `openssl` available on its `$PATH`.